 "That sounds really cool, but crazy dangerous."
 I smirk.

-We walk to the new hole as we take our turns fitting through it.
-Mia starts the idea by heading in the hole first.
-I hear her grunt and step aside.
-I don't need to shout to her, she is safe just based on the sound of movement.
-I go into the hole after her.
+We walk to the new hole and take turns fitting through it.
+Mia goes first.
+I hear her grunt as she lands and steps aside.
+I don’t need to shout at her; she is safe just based on the sound of movement.
+I follow after her.

-As I look up from the ground from landing on my feet, I can see all kinds of weird relics I never seen before.
-Walls all around are a deep reddened purple color. the floors lay checkered with black and white.
+As I look up from the ground, I see all kinds of weird relics I’ve never seen before.
+Walls all around are a deep, reddened purple colour.
+The floors lay checkered with black and white.
 We really have found a piece of the Old World.
-It may not be the piece we intend to go to, though, I feel like Mia sees this as an opportunity.
+It may not be the piece we intended to go to, though.
+I feel like Mia sees this as an opportunity.

 "This is the Old World, isn't it?"
 I ask.

-We begin our way up the stairwell.
-From somewhere deep below we can hear the echoes of hissing in the depths of the structure.
+A deep unease settles in me.
+From somewhere deep below, we can hear the echoes of hissing in the depths of the structure.
 I shudder for a moment, only able to guess what may be lurking within this place.
+The sound grows sharper, closer, and my pulse quickens.
+Whatever is down there isn’t just waiting—it’s moving.